Estimated read time: 4 minutes, 46 seconds

 In the world of digital commerce, downtime is equivalent to turning customers away at the door of your brick and mortar store.
 There’s nothing stopping customers from navigating away from your site or visiting a different online storefront, costing you a lost sale and worse – potentially a lost customer.
 When your income depends on the availability of your site, you need measures in place to ensure your business runs smoothly and continuously.

 While some online business owners think that short periods of downtime may not be as devastating, they are mistaken.
-According to Forbes, Amazon lost $66,240 per minute during an outage back in 2012.
+According to Gremlin, a provider of chaos engineering and failure testing tools, Amazon loses approximately $220,000 per minute of downtime.
 Even if your business doesn’t run the risk of losing as much revenue as Amazon, you should nevertheless treat outages with the urgency they demand.

-New customers have no previous experience with your business, so initial interactions will determine their likelihood of returning.
+New customers have no previous experience with your business, so initial interactions play a huge role in determining their likelihood of returning.
 Nothing turns a prospective customer away faster than a company that’s not ready to conduct business when expected.
 This places the need for a stable, predictable, and well-supported infrastructure at center stage.

-Many software companies often leave choosing an ecommerce solution at the last minute, as they work tirelessly on their apps.
-This is a mistake.
-Vetting ecommerce platforms early help ensure that your product is supported by a solution that’s reliable, performs well under heavy loads, and includes the support of a knowledgeable and capable team.
+While it’s good to invest time into developing and improving the quality of your software or service, it’s also equally as important to make sure you’re investing time into your ecommerce solution.
+Vetting ecommerce platforms early helps ensure that your product is supported by a solution that’s reliable, performs well under heavy loads, and includes the support of a knowledgeable and capable team.

-Countless hours of marketing have gone into building your reputation as a leading digital commerce business.
+Countless hours of marketing have gone into building your reputation as a leading ecommerce business.
 Your reputation has to be good, if not impeccable.
 The digital commerce industry is constantly evolving, with new players entering the market daily.
-With this reality, you have to ensure that you are ahead of the game.
-This may be as simple as avoiding downtime.
+Maintaining a stable ecommerce site that helps customers easily shop for the software or service they need is one way to help separate your business from the crowd.

 It goes without saying that selling digital products online is wholly dependent on the uptime of your site.
 If you can’t guarantee this, your business is at risk of losing a substantial amount of income in the event of extensive downtime.
 According to some estimates, losing just one customer can set a SaaS company back by approximately $650 in an hour.